idlionora/my-mini-blog-api/README.md

 ```HTTP
 DELETE /api/v2/blogposts/:id
 ```
-🔒 Delete a blogpost and its comments by providing the blogpost's ID.
+🔒 Delete a blogpost by providing the blogpost's ID.
+Deleting a blogpost will also delete comments related, delete images in Cloudinary platform, and take the blogpost's ID off the Tag documents.

 <br>